 - Links to privacy policies of third-party companies are available.

 3.13: Third-Party Data Combination

-- Data cannot be combined with data from third-party sources.
+- Company will not combine data with additional data from third-party sources.

-- Data shared with third parties cannot be combined by third parties for their own purposes.
+- Data shared with third parties cannot be combined with other data.

 3.14: Third-Party Authentication

-- Personal information from social or federated login providers is not collected.
+- Personal information from third-party login providers is not collected.

-- Personal Information is not shared with social or federated login providers.
+- Personal Information is not shared with third-party login providers.